QmwnAI/Atelectasis-and-Pneumonia/README.md

 ### ROC and AUC

-Receiver Operating Characteristic (ROC) curves and **Area Under the Curve (AUC)** will be used to evaluate how well each model distinguishes between the two classes across classification thresholds.
+Receiver Operating Characteristic (ROC) curves and **Area Under the Curve (AUC)** will be used to evaluate how well each model distinguishes between the two classes across different classification thresholds.

 Additional metrics such as accuracy, precision, recall/sensitivity, specificity, and F1-score may also be considered where appropriate.